 They argue that the goods will get there faster since the only stop is to refuel not to abide by Federal regulations that require limited driving without rest.
 This will make businesses more responsive to the needs of the consumer.
 They argue the computer can evaluate 200 changes to traffic each minute, far more than the driver could ever do.

-In 2018, 885 large truck drivers died while 4678 people died in collision with large trucks.
+In 2018, 885 large truck drivers died while 4678 people died in collisions with large trucks.
 These numbers sound quite persuasive and sobering (no pun intended) to advocate for driverless 18 wheelers.
 But we have no idea what the numbers or accidents will look like as the drivers are replaced with computers.
 I thought I had enough things to worry about as I entered the Interstate Highway system in and around Atlanta, Georgia.
-Here is another big worry in my rear view mirror.
+Here is another big worry in my rearview mirror.